openhwgroup/core-v-mcu-uvm/README.md

 mio --help
 ```

-> To run compilation and elaboration:
+> To run compilation, elaboration and simulation for test "smoke" and seed "1":

 ```
 clear && mio all uvmt_cvmcu -t smoke -s 1